* This is the Consumer Version. *

 Some experts recommend establishing up front that any surgeon giving a second opinion will not do the surgical procedure, so that there is no conflict of interest.

 Tests done before surgery (preoperative testing) may include blood and urine tests, an electrocardiogram, x-rays, and tests of lung capacity (pulmonary function tests).
 These tests can help determine how well the vital organs are functioning.
 If organs are functioning poorly, the stress of surgery or anesthesia can cause problems.
-Preoperative tests occasionally also reveal an inapparent temporary illness, such as an infection, which requires the postponement of surgery.
+Preoperative tests occasionally also reveal a hidden, temporary illness, such as an infection, which requires that surgery be delayed.

 People may wish to store their own blood in case a blood transfusion is needed during surgery.
-Using stored blood (autologous blood transfusion—see see Autologous transfusion) eliminates the risk of infections and most transfusion reactions.
+Using stored blood ( autologous blood transfusion) eliminates the risk of infections and most transfusion reactions.
 A pint of blood can be withdrawn from the person and preserved until surgery.
-Blood should be withdrawn no more often than once weekly, and the last donation should probably be at least 2 weeks before surgery.
-The body replaces the missing blood during the weeks after the blood donation.
+Blood should be withdrawn no more often than once weekly, and the last withdrawal should probably be at least 2 weeks before surgery.
+The body replaces the missing blood during the weeks after the blood withdrawal.

 In the Operating Room

-After the operation is completed and anesthesia begins to wear off, the person is taken to a recovery room to be closely watched for about 1 or 2 hours.
+After the operation is completed, the person is taken to a recovery room to be closely watched for about 1 or 2 hours while the anesthesia wears off.
+The care team makes sure the person is able to breathe, is not at risk of choking, and has drugs to control pain.
+The care team also evaluates whether the person is able to think clearly.
 Most people feel groggy when awakening, particularly after major surgery.
 Some people are nauseated for a short while.
-Some feel cold.
+Some people feel cold.

 Depending on the nature of the surgery and the type of anesthesia, a person may go home directly from the recovery room or be admitted to the hospital, sometimes in an intensive care unit (ICU).